 We stored our leftover juice in the fridge covered with cling wrap, and it tasted fine after 4 days.
 The juice was a little light in color, but the flavor remained unchanged.

 Here’s how to keep your juice as long as possible:

 - Wash your hands thoroughly before juicing, as well as any kitchen equipment (spoon, bowl, glasses, containers, etc.).
 This basic act eliminates bacteria present, which, if skipped, can result in a spoiled drink.

 - To reduce the chance of bacterial contamination, limit as much air exposure as possible.
 You can use an airtight container, a Ziploc bag, or simply place cling wrap over the holding glass/cup.

 - 30 oz cucumbers halved and deseeded

 - 2 1/2 tbsp lemon juice

 - Juice: Feed prepped cucumbers and basil leaves into a running juicer.
 Collect the juice in a large pitcher.

 - Add other ingredients: Add lemon juice and sugar to the pitcher and stir to dissolve.

-- Pour and serve: Pour the juice into serving glasses and serve chilled or with ice.
+- Pour and serve: Pour the juice into serving glasses and serve.